 We make our community safer by aiming to prevent incidents from occurring.
 We do this by educating, delivering safety advice and engaging with those most at risk.
-This is achieved by understanding the needs of our community and working in collaboration with a range of partners.
+Our prevention work is achieved by understanding the needs of our community and working in collaboration with a range of partners.

 People at Risk